 Seneca offers two lab schools, which are model child care centres that provide you with opportunities for observation and programming.

-To practice in Ontario as an Early Childhood Educator or a Registered Early Childhood Educator, graduates must apply for registration with the College of Early Childhood Educators (CECE).
-Graduates of this program will meet the education requirement for registration.
+To practice in Ontario as a Registered Early Childhood Educator (RECE) graduates must apply for registration with the College of Early Childhood Educators (CECE).
+Graduates of this program will meet the educational requirement for membership.